anxpara/wayfinder-animation-tool/README.md

   height: 18.8em;
   padding: 0.63em;

-  /* there are 2 ways to match borders:
+  /* there are 3 ways to match traveler and waypoint border widths (or full border styling):
+  *  1. if the border is defined by the waypoint's lone child, then match the
+  *     traveler's child's size and border-width to those of the waypoint's child
+  *  2. if the border is defined by the waypoint itself, then match the traveler's
-  *  1. seen here, have the traveler's child's size & border-width match the
+  *     child's size & border-width to those of the waypoint. (seen here, square-card
-  *     waypoint's size & border-width. square-card is used for both in this example
+  *     is used for both)
-  *  2. use wayfinder's css copy feature to copy the waypoint's border-width
+  *  3. use wayfinder's css copy feature to copy the waypoint's border-width (or border) directly
-  *     directly to the traveler element (and optionally border-style and
+  *     to the traveler element (and optionally border-style and border-color) */
-  *     border-color)
-  */
   border: dashed 0.2em;
 }